Tellin' Stories: Reissues and related releases

-"One to Another" and "North Country Boy" were included on the band's first compilation album Melting Pot (1998).
-"One to Another", "North Country Boy", "How High" and "Tellin' Stories" were featured on their third and fifth compilation albums Forever: The Singles (2006) and A Head Full of Ideas (2021).
-As part of the 2019 Record Store Day event, "One to Another", "North Country Boy", "How High" and "Tellin' Stories" were released as part of the seven-inch vinyl box set Everything Changed (2019).
-In 2012, Beggars Banquet Records released a two-disc edition of the album of the album that included B-sides and an early version of "Don't Need a Gun".
+"One to Another" and "North Country Boy" were included on the band's first compilation album, Melting Pot (1998).
+"One to Another", "North Country Boy", "How High", and "Tellin' Stories" were featured on their third and fifth compilation albums, Forever: The Singles (2006) and A Head Full of Ideas (2021).
+As part of the 2019 Record Store Day event, "One to Another", "North Country Boy", "How High", and "Tellin' Stories" were released as part of the seven-inch vinyl box set Everything Changed (2019).
+In 2012, Beggars Banquet Records released a two-disc edition of the album that included B-sides and an early version of "Don't Need a Gun".
 Coinciding with this, Burgess released an autobiography of the same name, and the band played a few shows where they performed the album in its entirety.
-Burgess said they decided to do the shows are playing similar ones for their debut studio album Some Friendly (1990) in 2010.
+Burgess said they decided to do the shows by playing similar ones for their debut studio album, Some Friendly (1990), in 2010.
 The London date was released as a two-disc live album through Concert Live.

 In 2013, a documentary on the making of the album titled Mountain Picnic Blues (The Making of Tellin' Stories) was released on DVD, which also included one of the 2012 performances as a bonus.
-It was title after a lyric in "With No Shoes"; after initially being scheduled for March 2013, it was released in May 2013.
+It was titled after a lyric in "With No Shoes"; after initially being scheduled for March 2013, the DVD was released in May 2013.
 It was promoted with film screenings in London and Manchester.
-Directed by Chris Hall and Mike Kerry, the documentary features Blunt, Burgess, Brookes and Mark Collins individually, with additional interviews from Heavenly PR agent Jeff Barrett, Duffy and photographer Tom Sheehan.
-Opening with an abbreviated summary of their history from the 1980s to 1996, the participants give anecdotes about the album's creation, Rob Collins' death, their Knebworth performance and the album's music videos.
-Production on the documentary started after Hall's company Start Productions had head of the band's 2012 celebratory performances.
-Mark Collins said they approved of the project provided they had no financial investment in it.
-The members had liked the documentaries on Julian Cope, Mott the Hoople and Shack that the company had previously made.
+Directed by Chris Hall and Mike Kerry, the documentary features Blunt, Burgess, Brookes, and Mark Collins individually, with additional interviews from Heavenly PR agent Jeff Barrett, Duffy, and photographer Tom Sheehan.
+Opening with an abbreviated summary of their history from the 1980s to 1996, the participants give anecdotes about the album's creation, Rob Collins' death, their Knebworth performance, and the album's music videos.
+Production on the documentary started after Hall's company, Start Productions, had the head of the band's 2012 celebratory performances.
+Mark Collins said they approved of the project, provided they had no financial investment in it.
+The members had liked the documentaries on Julian Cope, Mott the Hoople, and Shack that the company had previously made.